denten-books/plain-text/0-chapter.md

 Computational hermeneutics show that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds letters into paper, leaving no space between ink and page.
-Media-minded critics like Jerome McGann [@mcgann_radiant_2001], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] urge literary scholars to re-evaluate textuality in its media-specific context.
+Media-minded critics like Johanna Drucker [@drucker_digital_2001], Katherine Hayles [@hayles_print_2004], Matthew Kirschenbaum, and Jerome McGann [@mcgann_radiant_2001] urge literary scholars to re-evaluate textuality in its media-specific context.
 Their work reminds us that the flatness of *digital* text endures only as an illusion.
 Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
 A substantial gap separates the visible text from the source code that produces it.
 Forces of capital and control exploit that gap, obscuring the workings of the device.

 In *Plain Text*, I will argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online